zachbaker55/Exercise-03d-Shaders/README.md

 ## Rotating Background Colors

 When we aren't in fever mode, we want the game background color to subltly animate.
+In `res://Game.tscn`, add a Tween node as a child of Background.
+Then attach the following script to the Background node (save it as `res://Effects/Background.gd`):

 ```
 extends ColorRect